 29. Forgive.
 Don’t let history hold you or your man hostage.
 (From Wendy)

 30. Never underestimate the power of simply touching each other.
 Sometimes it can say what words can not.
 (From Sarah)

 31. Always, choose love.
 Love is action, not emotion.
 Don’t miss that.
 (From Wendy)

 Make sure to add your own thoughts in the comments section.
 We will moderate so that each comment is original and contributive.

 Read another popular post: Don’t Apologize For Loving Someone – Not Ever!

 Read the original article, “Beautiful advice from a divorced man after 16 years of marriage.”

 Did you enjoy this article about love and romance?
 Make sure to check out The Mason Jar, a coming of age love story from the male perspective by James Russell Lingerfelt.
 The novel helps readers find healing after severed relationships.

 The Mason Jar movie is scheduled for pre-production in 2015 and will be directed in the same dramatic and romantic tones as The Notebook (2004) and Pride & Prejudice (2005).
-Follow him on facebook or twitter for updates.
+Follow him on facebook or twitter or subscribe to his email list for updates.